Transfer data with AzCopy v10 (Preview)

-The command will enumerate all blob containers and copy them to the destination account.
-At this time AzCopy v10 supports copying only block blobs between two storage accounts.
-All other storage account objects (append blobs, page blobs, files, tables and queues) will be skipped.
+This command will enumerate all blob containers and copy them to the destination account.
+At this time, AzCopy v10 supports copying only block blobs between two storage accounts.
+It will skip all other storage account objects (such as append blobs, page blobs, files, tables, and queues).

 Copy a VHD image to a storage account